rage/java-programming/data/part-10/2-interface-comparable.md

 We want to sort the list without having to implement the `Comparable` interface.

-<p>Both the `sort` method of the `Collections` class and the stream's `sorted` method accept a lambda expression as a parameter that defines the sorting criteria.
+<p>Both the <code>sort</code> method of the <code>Collections</code> class and the stream's <code>sorted</code> method accept a lambda expression as a parameter that defines the sorting criteria.
 More specifically, both methods can be provided with an object that implements the <a href="https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html" target="_blank">Comparator</a> interface, which defines the desired order - the lambda expression is used to create this object.</p>

 <!-- ```java
 ArrayList<Henkilo> henkilot = new ArrayList<>();